Functions and Parameters#

 • id: To get the call id.
 For instance, if you spawn 10 activations of a function, you will get here a number from 0 to 9, for example: map.py

-• obj: This parameter is used to activate the internal logic that allows to process data objects stored in the object store or public URLs in a transparent way.
-See data processing documentation for more details and instructions on how to use this built-in data-processing logic.
+• obj: This parameter is used to activate the internal logic that allows you to process data objects stored in object storage or at public URLs in a transparent way.
+See the data processing documentation for more details and instructions on how to use this built-in data-processing logic.

-• rabbitmq: To get a ready-to use pika.BlockingConnection() instance (AMQP URL must be set in the configuration to make it working).
+• rabbitmq: To get a ready-to-use pika.BlockingConnection() instance (AMQP URL must be set in the configuration to make it work).
 This allows you to access the RabbitMQ service from any function in an easy way, for example: rabbitmq_arg.py

 Parameters in the call_async() method#

-You can send multiple parameters to a single call function writing them into a list.
+You can send multiple parameters to a single-call function by writing them into a list.
 The parameters will be mapped in the order you wrote them.
-In the following example the x parameter will take the value 3 and the y parameter will take the value 6.
+In the following example, the x parameter will take the value 3 and the y parameter will take the value 6.

 import lithops